 - Design domestic or industrial water or wastewater treatment plants, including advanced facilities with sequencing batch reactors (SBR), membranes, lift stations, headworks, surge overflow basins, ultraviolet disinfection systems, aerobic digesters, sludge lagoons, or control buildings.

-Wastewater Engineers with little to no experience tend to make between $50230 and $64610 while the more experienced ones make over $106610 per year.
+Water/Wastewater Engineers with little to no experience tend to make between $53180 and $66590 while the more experienced ones can earn over $112230 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Wastewater Engineer is to move to a higher paying state like AK.
-Right now, the highest paying states for Wastewater Engineers are AK, NM, CA, TX and DC.
+One of the easiest ways to increase your salary as a Water/Wastewater Engineer is to move to a higher paying state like AK.
+Right now, the highest paying states for Water/Wastewater Engineers are AK, LA, CA, TX and MD.

-3 other factors that can increase your salary as A Wastewater Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Water/Wastewater Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Wastewater Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Water/Wastewater Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons